mercedes-benz/kafka-integration-samples/kafka-sample/java/README.md

 Our Kafka server uses Let’s Encrypt CA for SSL/TLS certificates.
 These certificates are usually included in the default truststore of java environment.
-If not, please update your Java version.
+If not, please update your java version.

 How to use